 You can use the profile name to define the enrollmentProfileName parameter to assign devices with this enrollment profile.

-For the fastest policy delivery on ADE devices that have user affinity, make sure the enrolling user is a member, before device setup, of an Azure AD user group.
+Prior to device setup, and to ensure quick delivery to devices with user affinity, make sure the enrolling user is a member of an Azure AD user group.

 If you assign dynamic groups to enrollment profiles, there might be a delay in delivering applications and policies to devices after the enrollment.

 The following table describes the Setup Assistant screens shown during automated device enrollment for iOS/iPadOS.
 You can show or hide these screens on supported devices during enrollment.